halorgium/dm-salesforce/README.markdown

 * Run 'ruby example.rb' and you should have access to the Account and Contact models (schema differences withstanding)

 Don't forget:

-* Don't forget to retrieve a new copy of your WSDL anytime you change your Salesforce schema
+* To retrieve a new copy of your WSDL anytime you change your Salesforce schema
-* Don't forget to reset/wipe the auto-generated SOAP classes anytime you update your WSDL
+* To reset/wipe the auto-generated SOAP classes anytime you update your WSDL

 Special Thanks to those who helped